AY2324S2-CS2103T-W13-2/tp/docs/UserGuide.md

 ### Undoing a command : `undo`

 Resets the state of OH to before the execution of the latest command.
+However, the undo command does not work for closing and then relaunching the app.

 Format: `undo`